Dave LewAllen is the senior anchor/reporter for the Action News team.

 Prior to joining WXYZ-TV, Dave worked for WJBK-TV in Southfield and WJIM-TV (now WLNS-TV) in Lansing.
 He also had experience in radio, covering sports for WJR-AM and CKLW-AM in Detroit.
 Dave was also the play-by-play voice of University of Detroit basketball for several seasons.

-Dave conceived and hosted "Golf Michigan" on WXYZ for four years.
+Dave conceived and hosted “Golf Michigan,” which aired on WXYZ for four years.
 The series celebrated the golf industry in the state of Michigan.
 Dave has also hosted numerous news and sports specials on WXYZ, including the Rochester Christmas Parade.
-He also co-hosted Channel 7's live special broadcast of the re-opening of the Detroit Institute of Arts in November 2007.
+He also co-hosted Channel 7’s live special broadcast of the re-opening celebration of the Detroit Institute of Arts in November 2007.

-Dave is a Board Member for Rainbow Connection, which provides wishes for Michigan children with life-threatening illnesses.
+Dave is serving his second year as President of the Board of Directors for Rainbow Connection, which provides wishes for Michigan children with life-threatening illnesses.
 He is a past president of the Detroit Sports Broadcasters Association.
 Dave also served as chairperson of a National Kidney Foundation of Michigan charitable golf outing for over a decade.
-He also contributes his time on behalf of numerous Detroit area charities including Catholic Social Services of Wayne County, St. Patrick Senior Center, and The Detroit Institute for Children.
+He also contributes his time on behalf of numerous Detroit area charities including Society of St. Vincent de Paul, Community Social Services of Wayne County, St. Patrick Senior Center, and the Detroit Institute for Children, among others.

 Dave holds a Bachelor’s degree in journalism from Central Michigan University, Mount Pleasant.
 He played football for the Chippewas as a walk-on during his freshman year before concentrating on academics and working toward his ultimate career objectives.